Melton travel is open to adults of all ages.

-- Group rates are per person based on double occupancy and a minimum of 20 fully paying participants.
-Should the number of participants drop below the minimum listed above, we may adjust the cost of the trip to reflect the additional expense of operating the program.
+- Group rates are per person based on double occupancy and a minimum of 20 full paying participants per bus.
+Should the number of participants drop below the minimum listed above, we will adjust the cost of the trip to reflect the additional expense of operating the program.

 - Tour prices are per person in U.S. dollars.
 All hotel accommodations, motor coach transportation, special dinners, sightseeing, admissions, luggage handling and the services of local guides, drivers, and the tour guide/educator are included.

-- Meals are included as indicated in the itinerary.
-On this program, group meals are kosher or kosher-style, with fish, dairy or vegetarian options unless otherwise specified.
+- Meals are included as specified in the itinerary.
+In travel beyond Israel, not all communal meals are kosher certified, but fish- and vegetarian options will always be available and kashrut and other dietary requirements of group members will be taken into account.
 Participants can order additional kosher meals at prices set by our local agents.

-- All trips are conducted by a Melton educator who remains with the group throughout the tour.
+- All seminars are led by a Melton educator who remains with the group throughout the tour.

-- Baggage: The Travel Agent and/or Tour Operator, shall not be held responsible for any damage to or loss of luggage/personal items.
-All damage/loss must be reported at time of incident and documented in writing by local authorities for submission to the insurance company.
-With regard to airline baggage allowance, different carriers have different regulations for business and coach, please check with your individual carrier with regard to permitted number of pieces, weights and dimensions.
+- Baggage: The Travel Agent and/or Tour Operator shall not be held responsible for any damage to, or loss of, luggage/personal items.
+All damage/loss must be reported at time of the incident and documented in writing by local authorities for submission to the insurance company.
+With regard to airline baggage allowance, different carriers have different regulations for business and coach.
+Please check with your individual carrier with regard to permitted number of pieces, weights and dimensions.
 The tour operator is not responsible for fees levied by any air carrier for the transport of personal belongings of any kind.